-With further changes set to come into effect in April 2020, we are undertaking preparation work for the legislative changes – which have been described by some as head-scratchingly complicated!
-Draft IR35 legislation was published by HMRC on the 11th July 2019 – see here.
+Further changes came into effect on the 6th April 2021, we have been undertaking preparation work for the legislative changes – which have been described by some as head-scratchingly complicated!
+Current IR35 legislation is available from HMRC website – see here.

-This will extend the public sector off-payroll rules to the private sector from 6 April 2020.
-The rules will change such that end clients will be solely responsible for deciding if the IR35 rules apply in every contract.
-This will also apply to all contractors or extensions which start before 6th April 2020 and are in operation after 6th April 2020.
+This extended the public sector off-payroll rules to the private sector from 6 April 2021.
+The rules changed such that end clients are now solely responsible for deciding if the IR35 rules apply in every contract.
+This will also apply to all contractors or extensions which started before 6th April 2021 and are in operation after 6th April 2021.
 As a result, clients will have to make that determination, which if referred to an HMRC inspector would be determined by applying an employment test.
 This is based on the actual working practices, rather than any contract between parties.
 The main IR35 deciding factors include:

 - Mutuality of obligation (MOO)